-Going off about how this is the sweetest trek in the world is like naming The Grateful Dead your new favorite band.
+Going off about how the Annapurna Circuit is the sweetest trek in the world is like naming The Grateful Dead your new favorite band.
 What a discovery!
 Such bold taste!

 Fact is, the Annapurna Circuit is so well-known it’s as much cliché as trek.
 The 128-mile horseshoe-shaped route circles Nepal’s heaven-high Annapurna range, and it’s been hailed as the holy grail of trekking since it was first opened to foreigners in the early 1980s.
 Travel writers and hikers everywhere gush about the trail, even as others discover unknown life-listers elsewhere.
 There are treks that are more rugged or more remote, huts that are more luxe, pilgrimage sites that are more holy, wildlife that’s more exotic, and even scenery–sacrilege!–that’s more beautiful.
 Can another trail please step up and swipe Annapurna’s crown?

 Afraid not.
 After hiking the circuit myself last fall, with my wife Emily on our honeymoon, I must join the chorus of Annapurna groupies.
 It’s simply the best.
 Here’s why:

 The Annapurna Circuit Gets Better Every Day

 For instant gratification, go to New Zealand.
 You’ll be able to snap photos of the postcard-perfect mountains from the trailhead.
 But compared to such instant-access treks (the bon-bons of the hiking world), the Annapurna Circuit is a 12-course dinner.